Students at the Information School have access to a wide variety of software for home, in the Information School labs, and in UW's CRC labs.

 Microsoft Development Tools

-The Information School is a member of the Microsoft Imagine program (formerly MSDNAA and then DreamSpark).
-Through this program you can download free copies of Windows (client and server), Access, Visio, Project, Visual Studio .NET, SQL Server Management Studio and most Microsoft servers (such as SQL Server, Exchange).
-Some products can be installed directly, others require that you to mount a disk image or burn the disk image (usually an ISO file) to a CD or DVD first and then install from the disk.
-To obtain this software, go to our Microsoft Imagine site and log in with your UW NetID and password.
-This Microsoft Imagine software is only available to iSchool students (and faculty) during their tenure here at the iSchool.
+Microsoft has made software available to students, staff, and faculty through Azure Dev Tools for Teaching.
+Through this program, you can download free copies of Windows (client and server), Access, Visio, Project, Visual Studio Code, and SQL Server Management Studio, among other titles.
+Some products can be installed directly; others require you to mount a disk image or expand the disk image (usually an ISO file) to a flash drive, CD or DVD first and then install from the media.
+To obtain this software, go to the Azure Dev Tools for Teaching site, enter your UW email address, select "Work or school account," and then enter your UW credentials at the UW login page.

 The Information School has made VMware software available to our students and faculty.
 Titles include VMware Fusion, which is enterprise-class virtual machine software that allows you to run various operating systems on your Mac.